-So I'm gonna take and EQ like the Pro-Q2, and I'm gonna listen to the inside bass drum, and find out what the problem is.
+So I'm gonna take an EQ like the Pro-Q2, and I'm gonna listen to the inside bass drum, and find out what the problem is.

-Since a real-time analyzer you can see that there's a huge burst of energy right here.
+Since we have a real-time analyzer you can see that there's a huge burst of energy right here.

 Right.
 Why not?
 That's good enough for jazz.

 So, now, if I put this back together with the other, the sample.